 When Apple releases new iPhones, it cuts the price on the models it keeps around.
 The iPhone XR now costs less than $600 and the iPhone 8 and 8 Plus are even cheaper.

-With iPhone sales slowing down, Apple is looking for ways to get you to upgrade your phone.
+While iPhone sales have grown recently, Apple still wants to convince you to upgrade from your holder handset.
 Not only can you opt for monthly payments when you buy a phone through Apple, the company also now offers a trade-in program to lower the cost of your iPhone purchase.
+(Apple Card owners can also pay off the phone in installments using their Apple-backed credit card.)

 Currently, you can get an iPhone 11 for $449, or $18.70 a month, when you trade in an eligible iPhone.
 Trade-ins reduce the cost of the iPhone 11 Pro to $679, or $28.29 a month.
 (Sadly, those rebates aren't as steep as they were at the start of the year, as Apple adjusted trade-in values for older iPhones.)
 You'll need a very recent iPhone to get that kind of a price cut — an iPhone XS or XS Max — but older models will also reduce the cost of your new iPhone purchase, though not as dramatically.